PrabbyDD/My-FIrst-C-Compiler/README.md

 Will not be trying to make an optimal and majorly useable language, but just for learning purposes.

-Things left to finish:
+Things left to finish before i am satisfied with this project for now:
   - Floating point arithmetic
   - Basic functions
   - Basic pointers
   - Maybe something wack
+  - refactoring some code and writing cleaner educational comments in compiler code and annotating assembly with comments
+  - Maybe a quick video or write up